dt-alliances-workshops/claat-mockup/workshop-markdown/azure-lab0-prereq/README.md

 ### Tasks to complete this step

-1) Task - Login to your DT Environment
+1) Login to your DT Environment
     - Click on the link within the email you've received at your corporate account to setup your password for the Dynatrace environment.
     - Once your password is setup, login to your <a href="https://syh360.dynatrace-managed.com/">Dynatrace environment</a>.
-    - <b>Note:</b>  Your login ID is your corporate email address
+      - <b>📓Note:</b>  Your login ID is your corporate email address

 <aside class="positive"> 🏫 - Please update the Tracking Spreadsheet upon completing this task. </aside>